gabepar123/extron-crt-control-dynamic/README.md

 Place any images you want to use for inputs/outputs into the `images-png/` folder alongside `control-dynamic.html`.

+---

-Limitations / Not yet supported
+## Limitations / Not yet supported

 The current implementation assumes all inputs carry both a video and audio signal (e.g. game consoles).
 Inputs that only use one signal type — like a CD player (audio only) — are not explicitly supported and would require some tweaks to handle correctly.
 If you have a need for this and want to contribute, feel free to raise a PR.

+---

+## Notes

+- The CSS styling for this project was made with the assistance of AI.